ampolic/blockable/README.md

 layout_js = load_js("layouts/homepage/javascript.js")
 ````

+Note that the css/js folders are not copied into the destination folder when complied unless you load
-In order to keep your site csp compliment, developers should also make use of the save_css function:
+it using the load_css function.
+In order to keep your site csp compliment, developers should also make
+use of the save_css function:

 ```python
 from blockable import save_css